lazee/gitlr/README.md

 gitlr
 =====

-A Command Line Interface for managing user access to repositories on GitHub
+A Command Line Interface for managing and analyzing GitHub repositories within an organization.

 Useful resources
 ----------------